ISP2020/movierental/README.md

 - Perform the 5 refactorings listed below, and optionally the 6th "missing" refactoring.
 - Before starting to refactor, run the units tests.
 They should all pass.
 - After each refactoring **run the unit tests** again.
 They should still pass.
+- After a refactoring passes tests and your own code review, commit it to your personal repo.
+- When done everything, push your solution to Github.

 The refactorings are (filenames refer to Java version):